Advising and Class Registration

 - Dropping or withdrawing from a course can have an impact on your financial aid.
 Prior to dropping or withdrawing from a course please talk with your financial advisor.
 You can drop a class as withdrawal/passing until the midterm; after that, you can only withdraw as withdraw/failing.
 Click here for information about each of these options.

 At the midterm, you should evaluate whether you want to continue in the classes for which you are currently registered.
 Keep in mind that unlike undergraduate classes, graduate classes do not usually have assignments due by the midterm.
 To help you decide if you should remain in all of your classes, ask yourself:

 Can I reasonably get all of the work done by the end of the semester?

 Do I feel comfortable with the material, and do I believe I am gaining mastery over the concepts?

-- If you are having difficulties or if you are concerned about your performance in a class, you should meet with the professor and your advisor prior to the midterm to discuss whether you should drop or withdraw from the course.
+- Remember, at the graduate level, professors may not post mid-term grades.
+If you are having difficulties or you are concerned about your standing in the class, you should meet with the professor and your advisor prior to the midterm to discuss whether you should drop or withdraw from the course.